jerrymannel/mongo-express-middleware/README.md

 Returns an array of JSONs or an empty array

-> Filter expressions are similar to MongoDB [Query and Projection Operators ](https://www.mongodb.com/docs/manual/reference/operator/query/).
+> Filter and select expressions are similar to MongoDB [Query and Projection Operators ](https://www.mongodb.com/docs/manual/reference/operator/query/).

 ### How `page` param works